AaronCassie/Optimal-Energy-Dispatch-in-High_Capacity-Prosumer-Networks/README.md

 ## Project Summary

-The repository contains the MATLAB implementation of a local energy dispatch model used to study how different policy choices influence:
+The repository contains the MATLAB implementation of an energy dispatch model used to study how different policy choices influence:

 - offered energy
 - accepted energy